foodcoops/foodcoops.github.io/demo.md

 ---
 {% include toc %}

-Interested to see how Foodsoft looks like?
+Interested to see how the Foodsoft looks like?
 You're welcome to try out a demonstration site.
 Please feel free to play around, but keep the default accounts and passwords the same, so that others can try it as well.

-Since different food cooperatives may function in different ways, there are several versions of Foodsoft in use.
+Since different food cooperatives may function in different ways, there are several versions of the Foodsoft in use.
 Also, you can try out the configuration screen to turn some functionality on or off.

 ## Main version

 The [global platform](/global-foodsoft-platform) provides a [demo](https://app.foodcoops.net/demo/)
-of the main version of Foodsoft.
+of the main version of the Foodsoft.
 All data are reset daily at midnight.

 <a href="https://app.foodcoops.net/demo/" rel="nofollow" class="btn btn--inverse">Try out <i class="fa fa-chevron-right"></i></a>
 <small>